01 of 21

 18 of 21

-If you imagine that aluminum countertops resemble solid metal surfaces like commercial stainless steel counters, you're quite wrong.
+If you imagine that aluminum countertops resemble solid metal surfaces like commercial stainless steel counters, you're in for a surprise.
 Aluminum countertops are closer to quartz (engineered stone) or solid surface than to stainless steel.
 They are made of waste aluminum flake, solid surface scrap, and recycled acrylic.
 The aluminum flakes are added in for appearance, not to create a homogeneous surface.

 - These countertops consist of up to 97 percent recycled content.